27 Jan Experiencing Persistent Smell Loss? It’s Time to See an ENT Specialist

 Loss of Smell can cause a lot of problems to the patients.
 Medicines may prove helpful at times to treat, however, in many cases, patients may need an endoscopic surgery.
 If you or any of your beloved has hyposmia or anosmia, it is advisable to consult an Ear, Nose, and Throat (ENT) doctor.
 Prior consultation, do check doctors’ experience.

-Houston Plastic Craniofacial & Sinus Surgery has fellowship trained experts who specialize in advanced techniques to restore smell loss problems.
+My Houston Surgeons has fellowship trained experts who specialize in advanced techniques to restore smell loss problems.
 To learn more, feel free to contact us for a round of no-obligation free consultation.